jacoblindev/vllm-calculator/tasks/tasks-code-base-refactoring.md

   * [x] 4.4 Create `src/components/ConfigurationSummary.vue` to display the summary dashboard (VRAM breakdown, memory pressure, etc.).
   * [x] 4.5 Create `src/components/DebugPanel.vue` to encapsulate the debug information section.
   * [x] 4.6 Update `App.vue` to use these new layout and UI components, drastically

+* [ ] 5.0 Post-Refactoring Cleanup and Test Alignment
+  * [ ] 5.1 Update integration tests to align with new modular component architecture.
+  * [ ] 5.2 Fix failing tests that expect old App.vue computed properties (now handled by individual components).
+  * [ ] 5.3 Add unit tests for new components that might be missing test coverage.
+  * [ ] 5.4 Review and update component tests to use Pinia store mocking instead of prop-based testing.
+  * [ ] 5.5 Verify all components work correctly with the new state management architecture.
+  * [ ] 5.6 Clean up any remaining legacy code or unused imports across the codebase.